-It's a look you could so easily recreate too, get foraging in your garden for a cluster of branches and twigs and either leave them bare or give them a quick spray with glitter to up the holiday vibes.
+It's a look you could so easily recreate too.
+Get foraging in your garden for a cluster of branches and twigs and either leave them bare or give them a quick spray with glitter to up the holiday vibes.

-7. Bring Christmas trees outdoors
+8. Bring Christmas trees outdoors

 Because Christmas trees aren't just for living rooms, they can look just as lovely propped up in a porch or framing an entryway.
 They can add a magical touch to a back yard too – try surrounding your outdoor dining table with spruce trees or adding some festive cheer to your back door by positioning a tree either side, then just string with fairy lights to create a cozy grotto feel.

-8. Light your windows from within
+9. Light your windows from within

-There's something so lovely and cozy about a glowing window at Christmas, one that invites you in with its warm and welcoming light.
+There's something so lovely and cozy about a glowing window at Christmas; one that invites you in with its warm and welcoming light.
 So while the door may be such a focus when it comes to Christmas decor, be sure to adorn your windows too.
 Stringing up lights is the easiest of Christmas window lighting ideas and instant makes a home look festive, but light in the windows from with in too but candles of decorations so they really shine.

 'If your front door wreath is something that you always look forward to putting up, mirror this aesthetic in your windows, and a smaller complementing wreath is ideal!
-Whether this is hanging on the outside, or inside facing out, bear in mind height, light, and fragrance.'
+Whether this is hanging on the outside, or inside facing out, bear in mind height, light, and fragrance.' says Sue.

 How can you decorate the outside of your house for Christmas?

-And of course, there's the classic wreath, which no door should be without at Christmas but why not hang them at your windows too?
+And of course, there's the classic wreath, which no door should be without at Christmas.
+Why not hang them at your windows too?
 Opt for a pre-lit design or string lights through your DIY wreath to add even more of a glow to the front of your home.